szhorvat/MaTeX/README.md

 ## Revision history

+#### Version 1.5.0

+ - Much improved LaTeX error reporting.
+Please report any problems you notice with the new error reporting.
+ - MaTeX now checks for common user errors and issues warnings.
+Turn them off using `Off[MaTeX::warn]`.

 #### Version 1.4.0

  - Separated `"Preamble"` and `"BasePreamble"` options.
 The default preamble is now in `"BasePreamble"`.
 The `"Preamble"` option can be set without needing to worry about the default.